The Internet made working remotely really easy. 70% of the global workforce works remotely at least once a week, IWG finds.

 The benefits of remote customer service

-More and more companies are preferring to have customer service team work from home.
+More and more companies prefer to have a customer service team, work from home.
 Here is why they do that.

 1. Lower cost

 While some big corporations can afford to build office complexes with childcare and entertainment on-site, most can’t.

 Decrease overhead costs by inviting people to work remotely.
 The savings will be worth it.

 2. Less employee stress

 There’s a debate on whether employees work more productively on their own or in a team.
 Almost a hundred years ago, Floyd Allport proved that being accompanied by other people boosts productivity.